 In 1998, Tina Smith managed Ted Mondale's unsuccessful campaign for governor.

-In 2002, Tina Smith managed Walter Mondale's unsuccessful campaign for the United States Senate election in Minnesota after the death of incumbent Senator Paul Wellstone.
+In 2002, Tina Smith managed Walter Mondale's last-minute campaign for the United States Senate election in Minnesota after the death of Senator Paul Wellstone.

 From 2003, Tina Smith was a vice president at Planned Parenthood.

-In 2006, Tina Smith left Planned Parenthood to serve as chief of staff to Minneapolis Mayor R.T.
+In 2006, Tina Smith left Planned Parenthood to become the chief of staff to Minneapolis Mayor R.T.
 Rybak.

-In 2006, Tina Smith left her job at Planned Parenthood.
+In 2006, Tina Smith left her role as vice president at Planned Parenthood.

-In 2010, Tina Smith helped run Mark Dayton's successful campaign for Governor of Minnesota, after which she was named his chief of staff.
+In 2010, Tina Smith helped run Mark Dayton's successful campaign for Governor of Minnesota and became his chief of staff after his victory.

 In 2010, Tina Smith managed R.T.
-Rybak's gubernatorial campaign and then joined Mark Dayton's campaign, which he won.
+Rybak's gubernatorial campaign and later joined Mark Dayton's campaign after Rybak's ended.

-In January 2011, after Mark Dayton took office as Governor of Minnesota, he appointed Tina Smith as his chief of staff.
+In January 2011, after Mark Dayton took office as Governor of Minnesota, Tina Smith was appointed as his chief of staff.

 In 2014, Tina Smith was named as Mark Dayton's pick for lieutenant governor for his reelection campaign.

-From 2015, Tina Smith served as Minnesota's 48th lieutenant governor.
+In 2015, Tina Smith served as Minnesota's 48th lieutenant governor, after winning her first election to public office.

-In 2016, Roll Call named Tina Smith to its "America's Top 25 Most Influential Women in State Politics" list.
+In 2016, Tina Smith was named to Roll Call's "America's Top 25 Most Influential Women in State Politics" list.

-In March 2017, Tina Smith announced that she would not run for governor in the 2018 election.
+In March 2017, Tina Smith announced that she would not run for governor in the 2018 election, despite widespread speculation.

-On December 13, 2017, Governor Dayton announced Tina Smith as his pick to fill the United States Senate seat held by Al Franken.
+On December 13, 2017, Governor Dayton announced Tina Smith as his pick to fill Al Franken's United States Senate seat.

 In December 2017, Tina Smith resigned as chair of the Destination Medical Center board.